mbalex99/RxSwiftMapViewDelegateProxyExample/README.md

 We'll out put some data to the console as well as a UILabel right up top.

+# The Example Source Code is Complete, but here are the steps if you want to recreate the magical experience

-# Step 1 - Proxy Setup
+## Step 1 - Proxy Setup

 Create a DelegateProxy class for MKMapView.
 This is just an Object that inherits `DelegateProxy`, `MKMapViewDelegate` and `DelegateProxyType`